ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-This is version 0.2.3.
+This is version 0.3.0.

-- Registration of SIAMFANLEquations.jl
-- Chapter 2 done.
+This version will feature

-__Chapter 3__ will be Newton-Krylov solvers.
-That will take some time because I need to modify my GMRES and BiCGStab solvers.
+__Chapter 3__, Newton-Krylov solvers.
+I at work on the examples and the GMRES and BiCGStab solvers.
 I write my own Krylov solvers so they will communicate with the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).
 The nonlinear part won't be so bad once the linear solvers do what I want.